Capacity Enhancement Project

 Location: This section of natural gas pipeline is located in North Salt Lake City on Center Street from Foxboro Drive to approximately to 300 West.
 (See map for exact route.)

-Construction schedule: Crews are scheduled to start in May 2024 and finish in late fall 2024.To expedite construction, multiple crews will be working simultaneously at various locations during the project.
+Construction schedule: Crews are scheduled to start in May 2024 and finish in mid-summer 2025.To expedite construction, multiple crews will be working simultaneously at various locations during the project.
 Crews may also work at night and on weekends.

 To provide room for crews and equipment, some temporary lane restrictions and road closures can be expected in work zones.
 Every effort will be made to maintain access to businesses and driveways in construction zones at all times.
 No interruption to residents' natural gas service is anticipated during this project.